 2 Corinthians 3:18 says: "And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
 For this comes from the Lord who is the Spirit."

 The time we spend in God's word reflecting on His glory transforms us.
 It opens our eyes to realities we were previously unaware of.
 A commentary can help, but God's word is enough for him to speak directly to us.

 Listen to Him as you read his Word.

 You can do this!

-Brenton is the Next Generation Pastor at City on a Hill Melbourne.
-With over a decade in ministry to youth, his passion for children, youth and young adults is fuelled by a vision to see the next generation of Christian leaders to be captured by the love of Jesus.
-He is married to his beautiful wife Lauren, and is dad to Lucy and Teddy.
+Brenton is one of the discipleship ministers and pastors at City on a Hill Melbourne.
+His hope for the church is to see our people feel uneasy when we aren’t growing in our love for Jesus, our community and our city.
+He is married to Lauren, and is dad to Lucy and Teddy.
 Brenton was born and raised in Perth to Malaysian and Australian parents, spent 16 years in the USA and lives in the Box Hill area.
-If you’re playing a game of basketball, he’s got next.